Goldendoodles Exercise: Everything you need to know – by Dr. Sara Ochoa

 Goldendoodle puppies should dictate what exercise and for how long you do them.
-These are a few suggestions of great activities and not so good activities to do with your Goldendoodle Puppy
+These are a few suggestions of great activities and not-so-good activities to do with your Goldendoodle Puppy

-Perfect Exercises for Puppies
+Good Exercises for Goldendoodle Puppies

 - Walks around the block on a leash.
 Make sure that this is at a slow enjoyable pace.